Compulsive Creator, Illustrator, Fine Artist, Animator, Puppet-maker & great Appreciator of the beauty in the world.

 A consistent theme throughout my work is exploring emotions portrayed through expressions and gestures of a character.
 Besides using watercolours, oils and gouache I also like to make my characters come to life by creating puppets and marionettes.
 My colour palette is strongly influenced by the bold and bright colours of the natural world.

 My love affair with the surreal began at high school already, where I discovered the likes of Max Ernst and Salvador Dali.
-Later I discovered Shaun Tan, who has also been a great inspiration in the wonderful melding of surreal themes and story books.
+Later I discovered Shaun Tan, who has also been a great inspiration in the wonderful melding of surreal themes within the mundane.

 Mission